Follow me on Twitter @drClaire

-Now there is a really good app for that.
+There is a really good app for that.

 - A detailed “Milestone Checklist.”
 For children ages 2 months through 5 years, it goes through all the different milestones for that age (when I tried it out for a 12-month-old, there were 27 milestones) so parents can see if their child has reached them.
 To make it easier for parents to understand and decide, there are photos and videos that explain the milestones.

 - “When to Act Early.”
 For each age, the app lists warning signs that warrant a call to the doctor.
 For example, for a 12-month-old some warning signs include not crawling, not standing when supported, not pointing — and losing milestones the child previously had.
 While these warning signs don’t necessarily mean there is a serious problem, they should be checked out.